 The following describes the different states that the SEE operates within.
 For details on switching between operational states and on configuring the required user authorizations refer to Changing Operational States and to Managing User Authorizations.

-The SEE operates within 3 defined states (or levels) according to the principle that the higher the operating state, the further access controls and restrictions are placed on the SEE.
+The SEE operates within 4 defined states (or levels) according to the principle that the higher the operating state, the more access controls and restrictions are placed on the SEE.

 State 1 - OEM

-State 1 is the operational state in which the SEE is delivered to the customer.
-State 1 provides access to the PiLO and SFP via SSH and allows installing and configuring virtual machine(s).
+This is the operational state in which the SEE is delivered to the user.
+In this state, you have complete access to the PiLO and SFP via SSH and you can install and configure one or more virtual machines.

-It is during this third End User state that installed virtual machines are automatically started and monitored.
-This is the highest level of restriction and the SFP only provides access to (executing) virtual machines via their configured network ports.
-There is no access to the SFP and further, no administrative tasks can be performed on the SFP or on any of the installed VMs, such as powering on/off a VM.
+In this operational state, installed VMs are automatically started and monitored.
+The End User state provides the highest level of user access restriction to the SEE.
+The SFP provides access to executing VMs via their configured network ports only.
+There is no access to the SFP.
+Only limited and authorized administrative tasks can be performed on the SFP and on any of the installed VMs, such as powering on/off a VM.

 By default, the web-based configuration WebConf is not available in this state.
 However, in the operational state OEM, you can configure the SFP to grant WebConf access with limited VM functions in the End User state.